JayTheYggdrasil/ApexParkour/move_yggdrasil/README.md

 2. Locate your R5Reloaded installation and put the map file in the /platform/scripts/vscripts folder, replacing the existing file.
 3. To start a match, select the map editor playlist and use world's edge as the map

+### Alternative instructions:

-Video guide on it if you're having trouble: ...Coming Soon...
+Video guide by Bloo Baroo: ...Coming Soon...

 ## Walkthrough/Demonstration